Customizing Your Output

 logging:

-Save and settings apply to all future fetches.
+Save and settings apply to all future fetches — no restart required.

 Per-Source Customization